-- The college enrollment rate for the first two years after high school graduation was 11% less than the national benchmark that year.
-(Graph CH37) - The college enrollment rate for the first two years after high school graduation at public colleges was 16% less than the national benchmark that year.
-The college enrollment rate

-• The college enrollment rate for the first two years after high school graduation at fouryear colleges was 7% greater than the national benchmark that year.
-The college enrollment rate for the first two years after high school graduation at two-year colleges was 18% less than the national benchmark that year.
-(Graph CH39)

 - The college enrollment rate for the first two years after high school graduation was 7% less than the national benchmark that year.
 (Graph CH37) - The college enrollment rate for the first two years after high school graduation at public colleges was 9% less than the national benchmark that year.
-The college enrollment rate for the first two years after high school graduation at private colleges was 2% greater than the national benchmark that year.
+The college enrollment rate

+- for the first two years after high school graduation at private colleges was 2% greater than the national benchmark that year.
 (Graph CH38) - The college enrollment rate for the first two years after high school graduation at fouryear colleges was 9% greater than the national benchmark that year.
 The college enrollment rate for the first two years after high school graduation at two-year colleges was 16% less than the national benchmark that year.
 (Graph CH39)

+- The college enrollment rate for the first two years after high school graduation was 10% less than the national benchmark that year.
+(Graph CH37) - The college enrollment rate for the first two years after high school graduation at public colleges was 15% less than the national benchmark that year.
+The college enrollment rate for the first two years after high school graduation at private colleges was 5% greater than the national benchmark that year.
+(Graph CH38) - The college enrollment rate for the first two years after high school graduation at fouryear colleges was 11% greater than the national benchmark that year.
+The college enrollment rate for the first two years after high school graduation at two-year colleges was 19% less than the national benchmark that year.
+(Graph CH39)

-College Persistence Rates from First to Second Year of College for the Class of 2014
+College Persistence Rates from First to Second Year of College for the Class of 2015

-- The total persistence rate from first to second year of college was 9% less than the national benchmark that year.
-(Graph CH41) - The persistence rate from first to second year of college at public colleges was 12% less than the national benchmark that year.
-The persistence rate from first to second year of college at private colleges was 5% greater than the national benchmark that year.
-(Graph CH42) - The persistence rate from first to second year of college at four-year colleges was 12% less than the national benchmark that year.
-The persistence rate from first to second year of college at two-year colleges was 14% less than the national benchmark that year.
+- The total persistence rate from first to second year of college was 10% less than the national benchmark that year.
+(Graph CH41) - The persistence rate from first to second year of college at public colleges was 11% less than the national benchmark that year.
+The persistence rate from first to second year of college at private colleges was 8% less than the national benchmark that year.
+(Graph CH42) - The persistence rate from first to second year of college at four-year colleges was 14% less than the national benchmark that year.
+The persistence rate from first to second year of college at two-year colleges was 13% less than the national benchmark that year.
 (Graph CH43)

-College Completion Rates Six Years after High School Graduation for the Class of 2010
+College Completion Rates Six Years after High School Graduation for the Class of 2011

-- The total completion rate six years after high school graduation was 4% greater than the national benchmark that year.
-(Graph CH45) - The completion rate six years after high school graduation at public colleges was 1% greater than the national benchmark that year.
-The completion rate six years after high school graduation at private colleges was 3% greater than the national benchmark that year.
+- The total completion rate six years after high school graduation was 3% greater than the national benchmark that year.
+(Graph CH45) - The completion rate six years after high school graduation at public colleges was 2% greater than the national benchmark that year.
+The completion rate six years after high school graduation at private colleges was 1% greater than the national benchmark that year.
 (Graph CH46)

-• The completion rate six years after high school graduation at four-year colleges was 2% greater the national benchmark that year.
-The completion rate six years after high school graduation at two-year colleges was equal to the national benchmark that year.
+The completion rate six years after high school graduation at four-year colleges was 2% greater than the national benchmark that year.
+The completion rate six years after high school graduation at two-year colleges was 1% greater than the national benchmark that year.
 (Graph CH47)